snsttr/diwa/README.md

 This is just a short description.
 For full Documentation see [docs](docs) Directory.

 ## Requirements
-* PHP 5.6 or higher (PHP7 is recommended) with at least one of the following PDO-Drivers: pdo_sqlite or pdo_mysql
+* PHP 5.6 or higher (PHP 7 is recommended) with at least one of the following PDO-Drivers: pdo_sqlite or pdo_mysql
 * A web browser (Firefox or Chrome are recommended)

 ## Manual Installation
 1. Clone the repository

 2. *Optional:* Install composer dependencies with `composer install`